 Nationals of the following countries require a visa in advance to enter Ecuador:- Algeria, Bangladesh, Costa Rica, Cuba, El Salvador, Guatemala, India, Iran, Iraq, Jordan, Lebanon, Lybia, Nicaragua, Nigeria, North Korea, Pakistan, Palestine Authority, Panama, People's Republic of China, Sri Lanka, Syria, Tunisia, and Vietnam.

 All other nationals will be granted a "12-X" visa on arrival, valid for 90 days.
 A further 90 days extension is possible at a cost of US$200 plus a $30 application fee.
-If a couple can prove they're married (requires a marriage certificate with apostille from the issuing country) then the dependent is added for an additional $50.
+If a couple can prove they're married (requires a marriage certificate with apostille - an international certification - from the issuing country) then the dependent is added for an additional $50.
 The same would apply for children in which case they'll need birth certificates with apostille.

 The maximum stay is 6 months in every year.

 Any extension to the 12-X visa must be applied for prior to its expiry.
 There is an automatic $200 fine (with an upper limit of $2000) for an expired visa.

 Ensure that your passport is stamped on entry.